k2view-academy/K2View-Academy/articles/15_web_services/06_web_services_code_examples.md

 ### Versioning example

-Both wsCustomerInfo and wsCustomerInfo2 Web-Services from the examples above are sharing the same URL path, called test/getCustomerInfo, wsCustomerInfo is defined with Version 1 property and wsCustomerInfo is defined with Version 2 property.
+Both wsCustomerInfo and wsCustomerInfo2 Web-Services from the examples above are sharing the same URL path, called test/getCustomerInfo, wsCustomerInfo is defined with Version propery set to 1 and wsCustomerInfo is defined with Version property set to 2.

 In order to invoke a call to wsCustomerInfo the following URL should be called: http://localhost:3213/api/v1/test/getCustomerInfo?i_id=1&token=ABC&format=json